tshingel/PythonCodeExamples/README.md

 QuickSort.txt  are data files to test quicksort.py.

-2. shortestpath.py - runs Dijkstra's shortest-path algorithm.
-Require HeapDict module which can be downloaded from https://pypi.python.org/pypi/HeapDict/1.0.0
+2. shortestpath.py - runs Dijkstra's shortest-path algorithm, requires HeapDict module which can be downloaded from https://pypi.python.org/pypi/HeapDict/1.0.0

 dijkstraData.txt - file to test the algorithm.